Auckland Inorganic Reuse Project

 - The Collectors will be trained by Zero Waste Network to identify and handle reusable goods

 - We will add new items to the recoverable list as new markets are developed.

 - If you are interested in becoming an Approved Outlet please click here to take you through to the Expression of Interest Form.
 Complete the form and one of our people will be in contact with you.
 Also read the Terms & Conditions.

 - The next step involves an approval process which will, by mutual agreement lead to the next stage.

-Another way of accessing reusable items is through Community Recycling Centres.
-Auckland Council is developing a network of Community Recycling Centres across the city where people can drop off (and purchase) unwanted goods at any time of the year.
+Another way of accessing reusable items is through Community Recycling Centers.
+Auckland Council is developing a network of Community Recycling Centers across the city where people can drop off (and purchase) unwanted goods at any time of the year.
 Two have opened so far (in Waiuku and Helensville) and there is a plan for 10 more to be established over the next 10 years.